Select Page

 • It is ideal for large, complex warehouses with many SKUs and order types.

-• Zone-bath-wave picking balances workloads and maximizes travel efficiency.
+• Zone-bath-wave picking balances workloads and maximises travel efficiency.

 Example: For a warehouse dealing with high volumes and frequent order overlaps, zone-batch-wave picking can reduce travel time and improve productivity by blending the best features of these strategies.